 JSON Web Tokens (JWTs) are signed JSON objects that authenticate your API requests.

-After you authenticate with application tokens or user credentials, the API returns a JWT called auth_token.
+After you authenticate with application tokens (or, temporarily, user credentials for specific cross-Workspace APIs), the API returns a JWT called auth_token.

 Include the auth_token in the Authorization header of every API request using the Bearer scheme: